Ranks and insignia of the Ordnungspolizei: Rank and pay

 Policemen were promoted according to a regulated career system from Anwärter to Hauptwachtmeiser.
-Having served in the military for two years, promotion to Rottwachtmeister took place aftr two years in the police; to Wachtmeister after four years; to Oberwachtmeister after six years; to Revieroberwachtmeister after seven years.
+Having served in the military for two years, promotion to Rottwachtmeister took place after two years in the police; to Wachtmeister after four years; to Oberwachtmeister after six years; to Revieroberwachtmeister after seven years.
 After twelve years, policemen were guaranteed a promotion to Hauptwachtmeister.
 Selection for promotion to Meister could take place after 16 years.
 Some Meisters could be selected for promotion to Revierleutnant and then Revieroberleutnant.
 After five year as a police lieutenant, and at an age of at least 50 years, promotion to Revierhauptmann could take place.
 Promotion for officers was determined by merit and seniority.
 Promotion to Hauptmann required a written civil service exam, while promotion to Major required a three months promotional course at a police officer school.
 A special police general staff school was opened for this purpose in Dresden.